linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Lecture Notes 10- Interest Rate Derivatives.md

 - On November 1,  2022,  the value of 6-months Treasury bills is$Z(0,  0.5) = 97.728$and the value of 1-year Treasury bills is$Z(0,  1) = 95.713$.
 Thus:$$F(0, 0.5, 1)=2\times\left(\frac{Z(0, 0.5)}{Z(0, 1)}-1\right)=4.21\%.$$

 ## FORWARD RATE AGREEMENT: EXAMPLE
-- Why does the FRA solves the hedging problem of the firm?
+- Why does the [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] solves the hedging problem of the firm?
 - Because at$T_1 = 0.5$,  when the firm receives its \$100 million receivable,  it can simply invest it at the market rate$R(0.5,  1)$
 - Then,  at$T_2 = 1$,  the firm receives the payoff from the investment,  plus the net payment from the FRA.
 In total:
 Total amount at$T_{2}$$$=\ \left\{\$100\ \text{million}\ \times\left[1+\frac{R(0.5, 1)}{2}\right]\right\}\quad\text{(Return on investment)}$$$$+\left\{\frac{N}{2}\times[F(0.5, 1)-R(0.5, 1)]\right\}\quad\text{(FRA payment)}$$$$=\ \$100\ \text{million}\ \times\left[1+\frac{F(0, 5, 1)}{2}\right]$$$$=\ \$102.105\ \text{million}$$